DJayalath/rustyturtle/README.md

 - The COLOUR command is experimental and not quite working correctly at the moment.
 If no colour specified, it defaults to white.
 - If compiling, use 'cargo run <filename>' to use your programmed file.
 - The interpreter ignores all code after the second space so you can use this to make comments!
+- Refer to example.txt if you are confused.

 NOTE: I have tried to ensure the interpreter provides helpful error messages if it fails to translate your instructions.
 If it doesn't, please